 For sales to be truly effective, you need to offer your team support in both these areas.

 Design a Sales Training Programme That Really Works

 As no two businesses are the same, no sales training programmes can be.
 However, for any training programme to succeed and remain relevant for your users, it’s good to inject a dose of good practice into the equation.

 Here are five things to keep in mind when designing a successful sales training programme:

 1. Learn from your sales process:

 If you’re going to ask your new recruits to follow your business’ modus operandi, you best be sure that you know what this is and if it actually works.
 Step one in your programme building exercise is to look deep into your sales journey and identify what good actually looks like for your organisation.

-You can do this by paying attention to what your top performing reps do.
-What steps do they follow that make them so successful?
+You can do this by paying attention to what your top-performing reps do.
+What steps do they follow that makes them so successful?
 Quantify this way of working, breaking it down into easy-to-follow steps that your new recruits can follow.